United Arab Emirates: Football

 Football is a popular sport in the UAE.
-Al Nasr, Al Ain, Al Wasl, Sharjah, Al Wahda, and Shabab Al Ahli are the most popular teams and enjoy the reputation of long-time regional champions.
-The United Arab Emirates Football Association was established in 1971 and since then has dedicated its time and effort to promoting the game, organising youth programmes, and improving the abilities of not only its players, but also the officials and coaches involved with its regional teams.
-The UAE qualified for the FIFA World Cup in 1990, along with Egypt.
+Al Nasr, Al Ain, Al Wasl, Sharjah, Al Wahda, Shabab Al Ahli, Baniyas, Emirates, and Al Jazira are the most popular teams and enjoy the reputation of long-time regional champions.
+The United Arab Emirates Football Association was established in 1974 and since then has dedicated its time and effort to promoting the game, organising youth programmes, and improving the abilities of not only its players, but also the officials and coaches involved with its regional teams.

+The UAE’s senior men's team qualified for the Italy FIFA World Cup in 1990 (along with Egypt) and finished at 24th place.
 It was the third consecutive World Cup with two Arab nations qualifying, after Kuwait and Algeria in 1982, and Iraq and Algeria again in 1986.
-The UAE has won the Gulf Cup Championship twice: the first cup won in January 2007 held in Abu Dhabi and the second in January 2013, held in Bahrain.
-The country hosted the 2019 AFC Asian Cup.
-The UAE team went all the way to the semi-finals, where they were defeated by the eventual champions, Qatar.
+The UAE has won the Gulf Cup Championship twice: the first cup won in January 2007 held in Abu Dhabi and the second in January 2013, held in Bahrain; they were runners-up four times and placed third four times.

+The UAE hosted the 1996 AFC Asian Cup and went all the way to the final, where they were defeated by the eventual champions and placed 2nd; subsequently they qualified for the 1997 Confederations Cup as Asian champions and finished in 6th place.
+They also finished 3rd at the 2015 Asian Cup in Australia.
+In the Olympic level the UAE finished 2nd in 2010 and 3rd in 2018 Asian Games, and participated in the 2012 Summer Olympics at London to finish 15th.
+In the Arab Cup they finished 2nd in 2005 at Switzerland and 3rd in 2025 at Qatar.
+Other tournaments they Won were the 2005 Kirin Cup, 2000 LG Cup, 2013 OSN Cup in Saudi Arabia, and Friendship Tournament which they won twice, placed 2nd twice and placed 3rd once.